ardavanhashemzadeh/Cisco-SPA-5XX-3XX-FusionPBX/README.md

 Works, configure email SMTP settings in Advanced > Default Settings > Email.
 Then configure voicemail to email address in extension settings

+## IVR

+Works, go to Dialplan > Dialplan Manager > Recordings.
+Change "pin_number=1928405" to your own pin.
+Dial \*732, enter your password, then enter recording ID numberlike 100.

+When finished, go to Apps > IVR Menu > +.
+Setup the new IVR and you can use the recording made earlier.

 ## Sample Cisco SPA514G spa514G.xml located in /xml/customer1/

     <flat-profile>